Frequently Asked Questions

 When you submit a request, the borrower who currently has the item will receive a message to return it within seven days.
 When the item is returned, you will receive an email when it is available to be picked up.

 To view the requests you have pending, click on the My OskiCat link, located in top right corner of each OskiCat screen.

 This stands for the Northern Regional Library Facility.
-Located on the Richmond Field Station grounds, NRLF is the off-site shelving facility for UC Berkeley, UC Davis, UC Santa Cruz, UC Merced, and UC San Francisco.
+Located at the Berkeley Global Campus on the Richmond Field Station grounds, NRLF is the off-site shelving facility for UC Berkeley, UC Davis, UC Santa Cruz, UC Merced, and UC San Francisco.
 Materials in all formats are shelved at NRLF including books, manuscripts, newspapers, long-playing records, microforms, audiocassettes, videotapes, and maps.